HomeResources › Google Ads vs. LSA for Plumbers

 Cost Comparison

-Local Services Ads typically cost between $25–$80 per lead for plumbers, depending on location and competition.
+Local Services Ads typically cost between $25–$80 per lead for plumbers, depending on location and competition in your market.

 Google Ads costs vary widely.
 In competitive markets, plumbers often pay $15–$40 per click.
 A few bad clicks can quickly drain a budget.